HansF/evesta/terms.md

 discretion of Evesta.

 ## 4. The Ticket service platform

-4.1The Ticket is an entry ticket to an event organised by the Client that is offered by Evesta to the User via the Ticket service platform.
+4.1 The Ticket is an entry ticket to an event organised by the Client that is offered by Evesta to the User via the Ticket service platform.
 When buying Ticket(s) the User of the Ticket service platform concludes a remote agreement with Evesta as referred to in at.
 6.230g Civil Code e.v.
 Evesta reserves to the right to adjust this remote agreement.